 Mainland China's leading arbitration institution, the China International Economic and Trade Arbitration Commission (CIETAC), has recently published new arbitration rules intended to usher in a new international era for the commission.

-In terms of caseload, CIETAC is arguably the world's largest international arbitration institution.
+A global role In terms of caseload, CIETAC is arguably the world's largest international arbitration institution.
 However, the majority of cases heard by CIETAC are domestic and the commission is seen as a uniquely Chinese institution, different in nature and practice to the traditional international arbitration institutions in Europe and elsewhere in Asia.

 The New Rules, which come into effect on 1 May 2012, replacing the 2005 rules (the Existing Rules), address this perception by bringing CIETAC arbitration practice further into line with international best practice.
 The New Rules, which explicitly allow CIETAC to administer arbitrations outside of China and/or under the arbitration rules of other arbitration institutions, are intended to increase CIETAC's presence on the world arbitration stage.